schmelto/battlesnake-python/README.md

-# A Simple [Battlesnake](http://play.battlesnake.com) Written in Python
+# schmelto-[Battlesnake](http://play.battlesnake.com) written in Python

-This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
-It's a great starting point for anyone wanting to program their first Battlesnake using Python.
-It comes ready to use with [Repl.it](https://repl.it) and provides instructions below for getting started.
-It can also be deployed to [Heroku](https://heroku.com), or any other cloud provider you'd like.
+This is my implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).

 ### Technologies Used